-Our role as a hosts is limited to ensuring the technical conditions for the development of the session; the issues of essence are the prerogative of the session itself.
-I think cde.
-Ulbricht sent this draft treaty only to call the attention of the other delegations on the matter and for us to see whether we present it to the UNO or not.
+Our role as a host is limited to ensuring the technical conditions for the development of the session; the issues of essence are the prerogative of the session itself.
+I think comrade Ulbricht sent this draft treaty only to call the attention of the other delegations on the matter and for us to see whether we present it to the UN or not.
 The draft itself is only an auxiliary document.
 The issue has not been discussed in the collective yet.
-The draft expresses only GDR's opinion that, perhaps, our session will appoint an editing commission to draw up the documents that the session will approve.
+The draft expresses only the GDR's opinion that, perhaps, our session will appoint an editing commission to draw up the documents which the session will approve.
 I can tell you that in my speech I do not deal with this draft treaty at all.

-As regards the presentation of the issue of non-dissemination of nuclear weapons to UNO, our attitude is favorable, but we did not even think to put forward a draft treaty in this matter.
+As regards the presentation of the issue of non-proliferation of nuclear weapons to UN, our attitude is favorable, but we did not even think of putting forward a draft treaty in this matter.

 We wanted to present you our considerations.
-We turn to you in your quality as a host and a friend.
-It goes without saying that if cde.
-Walter Ulbricht wants to put forward such a draft treaty to the UN, he is free to do so.
+We turn to you in your capacity as a host and a friend.
+It goes without saying that if comrade Walter Ulbricht wants to put forward such a draft treaty to UN, he is free to do so.

-I am quite satisfied that you set forth these issues in connection with the draft treaty concerning the non-dissemination of nuclear weapons because I likewise deemed this draft to be on the tenth level of importance.
+I am quite satisfied that you set forth these issues in connection with the draft treaty concerning the non-proliferation of nuclear weapons because I likewise deemed this draft to be on the tenth level of importance.
 I, too, received this material only on Saturday.
-However, within the framework of our session we will be able to discuss about the essence of the matter, more precisely whether at the UN we will say "yes" or "no" as to the issue of non-dissemination of nuclear weapons.
+However, within the framework of our session we will be able to discuss the essence of the matter, more precisely whether at the UN we will say "yes" or "no" on the issue of non-proliferation of nuclear weapons.